danigiri/php-xpath-simple-filter/README.md

 	</yummy>

-The class has one static method:
+The class has two static methods:

 	XPathSimpleFilter::filter($simpleXml, $xpathArray);

 Which will filter the xml using the array of xpaths, that can be nested and tagged.

+		XPathSimpleFilter::filterToSimpleXML($simpleXml, $xpathArray);

+Which will filter the xm using the same rules but will return a 'SimpleXMLElement' instance.
+Please note that unnamed nodes are named '&gt;data&lt;' by default.

 Basic filtering examples